 Australia does not currently track used car sales in the same fashion as new car sales.
 Manheim released a report4 in 2015 that estimated that the number of used car sales in Australia to be around 3 million units per year.

-2018 saw a big year for electric car sales within Australia, with 1352 cars registered for the year.
-This however, only makes up 0.3% of total car sales within Australia in 2018.
-Unfortunately Tesla do not release their official sales number making it hard to predict just how many Tesla cars are sold in Australia and the combined total of electric car sales.
+In 2019, hybrid petrol-electric cars captured 30,641 sales.
+2925 units of electric cars and plug-ins were sold.
+Unfortunately, Tesla do not release their official sales number making it hard to predict just how many Tesla cars are sold in Australia and the combined total of electric car sales.

 Australia has one of the highest rates of cars per capita in the world.
 Given our relatively small population of 25.18 million people, we have 19.2 million registered vehicles, meaning we have 776 vehicles per 1000 people7.